italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 - privacy-preserving, according to the following evidences:

   1. the Verifier cannot check over time the validity of a given  Digital Credential related to the User;
-  2. the Issuers cannot track when and where a Digital Credential is verified;
+  2. the Credential Issuers cannot track when and where a Digital Credential is verified;
   3. it doesn't reveal any information about the Users or the content of their Digital Credentials.

 .. _sec_revocation_assumption: